EMG 81: History and design

 The EMG-81 was developed in 1979 and released to the market in 1981 (hence the model number).
 Construction is similar to traditional U-shaped pickups, but there are no separate pole pieces; steel bars (rails) are used instead.
 The Alnico V magnets of earlier discontinued models have been replaced with ceramic ones.
 While nominal output is the same as current EMG 85, lower noise ratio gives more gain opportunity.

-As most other modern EMG pickups, today's EMG-81 has a Quik-connect output, which is a five-pin header on the pickup which comes with a compatible wiring harness.
-This allows for a less complicated pickup swap in the future, only requiring the removal the pickup guard and disconnecting the pickup, as opposed to melting the solder and installing the new pickup.
+As most other modern EMG pickups, today's EMG-81 has a Quik-connect output, which is a three-pin header on the pickup which comes with a compatible wiring harness.
+This allows for a less complicated pickup swap in the future, only requiring the removal of the pickup guard and disconnecting the pickup, as opposed to melting the solder and installing the new pickup.

 A few variants of the EMG 81 have also been released, such as the TW and X. The 81TW version features two separate pickups and preamps in a single pickup housing, allowing for single-coil and humbucking tones.
 The 81-X provides increased headroom giving the voicing an organic and open tone while still maintaining clarity and response.

-18V Mod

-The EMG 81 power source can be modified from 9V to 18V by adding a second 9V battery wired in series.
-This increases the headroom of the pickup and decreases distortion, particularly with regard to transients.
-Although the majority of EMG's pickups are rated for 27V operation, they recommend a maximum of 18V, citing the negligible performance increase.

-There are two main ways to perform this modification.
-One method involves using separate battery harnesses for each battery.
-There are several different ways to achieve this, and wiring diagrams can be found all over the internet.
-The other involves using a separate 9V snap leading to the control cavity to wire two batteries in series outside of the battery compartment.